buildbotics/tpl-docs/TextLibrary.md

 ###UseFont(F) <a name = #UseFont />
 ####Description
-UseFont(F) accepts a single object argument, whose propertys describe the font to be used in subsequent calls to GetTextPaths(T).
+UseFont(F) accepts a single object argument, whose properties describe the font to be used in subsequent calls to GetTextPaths(T).
 The Object members are:
 * F.fontName - fontName is a string containing the name of the font to be used.
 It must be a name of a font that has been previously discovered through AddFontFolders.
 Valid font names can be found by using the ListAvailableFonts function.
 * F.units - F.units is a string that specifies whether inches or millimeters will be used when scaling the font size.
 It can contain one of the following four strings: "inches", "\"", "millimeters", or "mm".
 The default value is "inches".
 * F.height - F.height is a number that specifies the approximate height desired for the resulting fonts.
 If units are in "inches", the default value is 1.
 If the units are "mm", the default value is 25.4.